-Many people associate the Poinsettia plant with extreme toxicity, but this is not true.
+Many people associate the poinsettia plant with extreme toxicity, but this is not true.
 In fact, it is largely an urban legend, dating back to 1919.
-The sap of Poinsettias is considered to be mildly toxic/irritating and may cause nausea or vomiting if ingested, but not death.
+The sap of poinsettias is considered to be mildly toxic or irritating and could cause nausea or vomiting if it's eaten but not death.
 Here's more about poinsettias and pets from the Pet Poison Helpline.

 Mistletoe and Holly